roydejong/BeatSaberServerBrowser/description.md

 Beat Saber has enabled cross-play for all platforms on official servers.
 Unofficial servers like BeatTogether always allow cross play.
 You'll encounter both Steam and Oculus players when you play.

 Please note that different versions of Beat Saber may not be compatible.
 Make sure everyone is on the same game version for the best experience.

-### Rich Presence (BETA)

-#### DiscordCore
-If you have DiscordCore installed, you'll be able to send and receive invites to multiplayer games on any channel or via DMs.
-Your multiplayer status will also be visible.

-#### Steam
-If you are playing through Steam, you'll be able to send and receive invites to multiplayer games to and from your Steam friends.

 ### Reporting issues
 If you have any issues, please report them via GitHub: